AlessioCasco/AWS-CSA-2019-study-notes/S3/README.md

   * Expedited: few minutes for retrieval
   * Standard: 3-5 hours for retrieval
   * Bulk: 5-12 hours for retrieval
+  * It encrypts data by default
+  * Regionally availability
+  * Designed with 11x9s durability, like S3

 ### [Charges](https://aws.amazon.com/s3/pricing/)